al3xandr3/al3xandr3.github.io/_posts/2014-06-03-music-recording-cookbook.md

 When mastering use a commercial audio track as a reference to what is the ideal sound, A/B between the 2.

 1. EQ Clean: remove ugly frequencies:
   1.1 Remove rumble bellow 50Hz
   1.2 Look for specific resonances to remove
 2. Split: Center + Sides
   2.1 Remove highs from the center using a low pass filter, avoid a floppy low end.
   2.2 Remove lows from the sides, using a high pass filter, widen the sides a little by increasing volume.
-3. Compress, glue things together (Vladg/sound Molot) 5.1 Even better with a Dynamic, multiband compressor, to work on different regions
+3. Compress, glue things together (Vladg/sound Molot) 3.1 Even better with a Dynamic, multi-band compressor, to work on different regions
 4. EQ, give a little bump to 4Khz and 10KHz for that extra sizzle (lkjb Luftikus, TDR VOS Slick EQ) 4.1 EQ like hifi, little color stronger low end, stronger high end (TDR VOS Slick EQ)
 5. Color: Add Subtle warm saturation.
 Push sides highs up
 6. Make it loud: Maximizer and limiter at the end (Vladg/sound Limiter No6)